 - The GMAT is taken as part of admissions requirements for MBA programs.
 Learn more at mba.com.

 - The LSAT is required for most law schools.
-Learn more at lsac.org or consider making an appointment with the Career Center’s pre-law advisor.
+Learn more at lsac.org or consider making an appointment with the career center’s pre-law advisor.
 Check out our Pre-Law Guide for more information.

 You will also want to spend a fair amount of time considering your personal statement, which is standard for most grad school applications.
 Keep the following in mind: